Last updated: March 2023

 While shampoo is designed to clean the scalp and hair, conditioner is designed to hydrate and protect the hair.
 However, it’s important to note that both shampoo and conditioner can be used on the scalp to clean and hydrate it.

-If you have a dry or itchy scalp, using a moisturizing shampoo and conditioner can help to soothe and hydrate your scalp.
+If you have a dry or itchy bald scalp, using a moisturizing shampoo and conditioner can help to soothe and hydrate your dome.

 What kind of shampoo do bald people use?